HealthEquityInc/cordova-plugin-camera/README.md

 ---
 title: Camera
 description: Take pictures with the device camera.
+Donald was here.
 ---
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one